jennymarin1989/Healthera-Tech_Test/README.md

 So I can provide the right information about patient's prescription I want to be able to **send** a message to the selected patient.

+As a pharmacist
+So I can keep a record of the information given to the patient I want to be able to **view** all the messages on the screen

+Dificult features:

+As a user
+so I can check the patients who have a user verification I want to be able to view the verified or unverified patients when clicking a button

+As a user
+So I can see my the patient's details
+I want to be able to select a tab and display all the information

 ```

 ## Approach